maj-rf/maj-rf/README.md

 <!--
 **bananabread08/bananabread08** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->
 Self-taught Web Developer/Software Engineer.
-I personally love exploring the JavaScript ecosystem.
+I personally love exploring the JavaScript/TypeScript ecosystem.
 CSS is fun!

+The Odin Project and Full Stack Open enjoyer.

 Currently learning: